 The drugs are administered, in this order:

 - Anesthetic – Sodium thiopental, which has the trademark name Pentothal, puts the inmate into a deep sleep.
 This drug is a barbiturate that induces general anesthesia when administered intravenously.
-It can reach effective clinical concentrations in the brain within 30 seconds, according to an Amnesty International report.
+According to an Amnesty International report, it can reach effective clinical concentrations in the brain within 30 seconds.
 For surgical operations, patients are given a dose of 100 to 150 milligrams over a period of 10 to 15 seconds.
 For executions, as many as 5 grams (5,000 mg) of Pentothal may be administered.
 This in itself is a lethal dose.
-It’s believed by some that after this anesthetic is delivered, the inmate doesn’t feel anything.
+Some believe that after this anesthetic is delivered, the inmate doesn’t feel anything.

 - Saline solution flushes the intravenous line.